UsmanSafni/Weather_Assistant/README.md

-# This is a weather assistant using OpenAI function call and OpenWeatherMap API
+# This is a Weather Assistant using OpenAI function call and OpenWeatherMap API